Richajaishwal0/Secure-Authentication-System-using-digital-certificate/README.md

 - They choose what they need (VPN, email, web, code signing) in plain English
 - Requests go into an admin approval queue; policies can auto-approve low-risk templates
 - Admins approve or reject with a reason from the same interface
+- Real-time notifications via Firebase Firestore when requests are approved or rejected

 ### 5. Two Distinct User Interfaces
 - **Employee Portal** — simplified 3-screen view: request a certificate, view my certificates, check a certificate